ARMmbed/mbed-os-5-docs/docs/contributing/thread_safety.md

 #### HAL C API

-The HAL C API is the porting layer of mbed OS 5 and is not thread safe.
+The HAL C API is the porting layer of Mbed OS 5 and is not thread safe.
 Developers should not typically use this API directly, instead using the higher-level drivers and libraries.
 If you program directly to the HAL C API, it is your responsibility to synchronize operations with an appropriate mechanism, such as a mutex.

 #### Synchronization mechanisms

 ##### Mutex

-The mbed RTOS C++ API provides the ``mutex`` class, which is one of the simplest primitives used to make code **thread safe**.
-Using a mutex is the recommended way of protecting an object's data, and most of the common mbed APIs are made thread safe through the use of mutexes.
+The Mbed RTOS C++ API provides the `mutex` class, which is one of the simplest primitives used to make code **thread safe**.
+Using a mutex is the recommended way of protecting an object's data, and most of the common Mbed APIs are made thread safe through the use of mutexes.

 However, there are times when a simple mutex is not an appropriate mechanism for achieving thread safety.
 In particular, mutexes should not be used within interrupt service routines (ISRs).
 The correct way to work with ISRs is not to let them do any real processing when responding to an interrupt.
 Instead, interrupts should send an event or message to a thread; the interrupt then completes, the thread is rescheduled and, subsequently, it is the thread that will perform the processing.
 This allows the thread to acquire the mutex safely when it needs it for processing.